pivotal-asim-shaikh/tac-fed/README.md

 * [skopeo](https://github.com/containers/skopeo)

 ## Usage
-Currently this command relies on being run from Git repo, due to its dependence on helper functions.
+Currently this command relies on being run from the directory that you cloned this Git repo into, due to its dependence on helper functions.
 This will be bundled for easy installation at a later date.

+Providing the `--repository` option to the `image_pull` and the `chart_pull` commands is mandatory!

 ```console
 USAGE: ./tac-fed COMMAND [OPTS]